Artixio

 • Entero Virus

-• Marker for congenital disorder e.g. Screen test for Down Syndrome
+• Marker for a congenital disorder e.g. Screen test for Down Syndrome

 • Treponema pallidum.
 Neisseria gonorrhoeae, Human Papilloma Virus, Herpes Virus